tobias-fyi/challenges/100DaysofX/02-Story/030/030-Draft.md

 "Once the majority of individuals do and say things out of a sense of obligation more than anything else, the slope to self-destruction steadily gets steeper."

+"Once the individual loses the individual feeling in their actions and gestures, they begin accumulating societal relics; artifacts.
+Each generation does something new, then once they become 'known for it', they stop progressing..."

 ---- ∫ ----